ms8r/alyosha/wwh/what.md

 Think of Thify as a "counter recommendation engine" for news feeds and editorial content on the web.

-There is an increasingly vibrant discussion about how the filtering algorithms behind news feeds help increasing polarization in a society.
+There is an increasingly vibrant discussion about how the filtering algorithms behind news feeds reinforce existing biases and prejudices.
 As a recent [comment](http://mathbabe.org/2014/06/30/thanks-for-a-great-case-study-facebook/#comments) on [mathbabe.org](http://mathbabe.org) put it:

 > There was a time when there were only three major news sources available to
 > people on a daily basis and the news they provided was governed by a